sammancoaching/website/_learning_hours/test_doubles/when_you_need_a_stub.md

 ## Session Outline

-* 10 min connect: How can you test this?
+* 10 min connect: How can you test this bug?
 * 5 min concept: Explanation of test doubles
 * 30 mins concrete: Write a test using a test double
 * 5 min conclusion: How do you know when you need a stub?